-As your Santa Monica plastic surgery experts, our team at Westside Face also offers laser skin resurfacing.
+As your Los Angeles plastic surgery experts, our team at Westside Face also offers laser skin resurfacing.
 Laser skin resurfacing is a term used to describe different skin care treatments that a doctor performs using lasers to improve the appearance and texture of damaged skin.
 Laser skin resurfacing is used to correct a variety of permanent skin issues, and there is a laser and a procedure that is specific to each one.
 Your dermatologist will work with you to determine the best course of action for your individual needs.

 Laser Skin Resurfacing Candidates